 - In content: this opt-in type is inserted inside your content after a custom number of paragraphs:

-- Lightbox: this is a pop-up which overlays your content and it is displayed on the center of the screen like this:
+- Lightbox: this is a pop-up that overlays your content and it is displayed on the center of the screen like this:

 - Post footer: this appears at the bottom of your page/post.
 It doesn't have any width settings - it will expand to the full width of the content area of your theme: